Medically reviewed on Jan 26, 2019

 Spermicide is a contraceptive substance that immobilizes or kills sperm before they enter the uterus.
-This is a spermicide suppository, an insert that dissolves after being placed in the vagina.
+This single-use applicator contains a spermicide gel.
 Spermicide can be used alone or with a barrier method — such as a condom, diaphragm or cervical cap — to prevent pregnancy.

 Why it's done

 Spermicide is a contraceptive that helps to prevent pregnancy.
 Spermicide:

 - Is most effective when used with a barrier method, such as a condom, diaphragm, contraceptive sponge or cervical cap

 - Doesn't require partner cooperation